 Should I contact the police after the accident?

 It is always a good idea to call the police after you are involved in an accident.
 The police are trained to examine an accident and document what happened, information that can prove useful when you are trying to pursue damages.
 The police will show up relatively quickly, and will take down statements from everyone, statements which your attorney can use to build a case.
 No matter what the other driver says, it is in your best interests to all the police and get them involved in the accident.
 It is also a good idea to take a photo of the location of the cars after impact, if possible.

-6. The other driver’s insurance company wants me to give a recorded statement.
-Should I do it?
+The other driver's insurance company wants me to give a recorded statement.
+Should I?